 Step 7: Highlight the bust level and the waist level

-Since the jacket we are going to make will have a shoulder princess seam, we will proceed to measure 2 inches from the neckline at the both the front and back pieces
+Since the jacket we are going to make will have a shoulder princess seam, we will proceed to measure 2 inches from the neckline at the front and the mid-shoulder of the back piece.

 Step 8: At the front piece, measure 1 inch from the bust level and mark.

-Step 9: Measure 1/8 of your bust measurement and mark.
+Step 9: Measure half of your bust-to-bust measurement and mark.

-Using me as a client, my bust measurement is 38 inches
+Using me as a client, my bust-to bust measurement is 7 inches

-Step 10: Measure your waist to abdomen(see requirements) and mark.
+Step 10: Measure your waist to High-Hip(see requirements) and mark.

-Step 12: Mark an inch from the Center-front and mark
+Step 13: Mark 0.5 inch from the Center-Back line and mark

 If you want your lapel to stop at the bustlevel, then draw your curve towards the bust level